ankidroid/Anki-Android/.github/pull_request_template.md

 - [ ] You have performed a self-review of your own code
 - [ ] UI changes: include screenshots of all affected screens (in particular showing any new or changed strings)
 - [ ] UI Changes: You have tested your change using the [Google Accessibility Scanner](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor)
+- [ ] Updated the [licenses wiki](https://github.com/ankidroid/Anki-Android/wiki/Licences) for all new resources added to the project(eg: new libraries, icons etc)